 As a good rule of thumb, our kitchen design experts recommend the following layout and design tips:

-- leave a minimum of 90cm to 120cm of open space around a kitchen island bench
+- leave a minimum of 90cm to 120cm of open space around the island

 - a kitchen island bench is not optimal in a kitchen area of less than 4 metres wide

-- the optimum size we recommend for a kitchen island bench is 120cm.
+- the optimum size we recommend is 120cm.
 This provides a good allowance for two sets of cabinets back-to-back if needed.
 This also affords overhang if you want a breakfast bar on one side (and only one set of cabinets).
 But, remember to include extra space if you decide to have any trim.

 When considering the ideal size of your kitchen island bench, remember to not to impede the working triangle – avoid blocking any work flow area between the sink, stove and fridge.